ostis-ai/sc-machine/docs/dev/codestyle.md

   // Namespace contents
 }

-// It is incorrect style.
+// It is incorrect styles.
 void ExampleFunction() {
   // Code block
 }